← Back to Home

 Storyline

 Renowned for his excess, King Henry VIII goes through a series of wives during his rule.
-With Anne Boleyn, his second wife, executed on charges of treason, King Henry weds maid Jane Seymour, but that marriage also ends in tragedy.
-Not one to be single for long, the king picks German-born Anne of Cleves as his bride, but their union lasts only months before an annulment is granted, and King Henry continues his string of spouses.
+With Anne Boleyn, his second betrothed, executed on charges of treason, Henry weds maid Jane Seymour, but that wedded bliss also ends in tragedy.
+Not one to be single for long, the tyrannical king chooses German-born Anne of Cleves, but their union lasts only months before an annulment is granted, and so Henry's reign of spousal terror continues.

 "HE GAVE HIS WIVES A PAIN IN THE NECK, And did his necking with an axe.
 Henry, the Eighth Wonder of the World!
 And this picture...the wonder of all time!"